deadc0de6/dotdrop/README.md

 It is possible to add patterns to ignore when using `compare` for example when a directory is managed by dotdrop and might contain temporary files that don't need to appear in the output of compare.

-Either use the command line switch `-i --ignore` or add an entry in the dotfile directly in the `cmpignore` entry (see [Config](#config)).
+Either use the command line switch `-i --ignore` or add a line in the dotfile directly in the `cmpignore` entry (see [Config](#config)).
 The ignore pattern must follow Unix shell-style wildcards like for example `*/path/file`.
 Make sure to quote those when using wildcards in the config file.